 We offer real-time tools, technology and up-to-date information to our physicians and providers.
 We will assist and offer guidance to physicians and hospitals for the purpose of building partnerships, patient-centered medical homes and other entities that will maximize quality and reward performance.

-Health Choice Generations Provider Escalation
+Health Choice Pathway Provider Escalation

-Health Choice Generations is committed to ensuring that you have an open line of communication with us at all times.
+Health Choice Pathway is committed to ensuring that you have an open line of communication with us at all times.
 Should you ever feel the need to escalate an issue, your Provider Representative’s supervisor is:

 Network Provider Service Manager and Educator